YaJProgrammist/KryptoLab2/README.md

 Now we can see the result : <br>
 ![resultOfWordThe.jpg](https://github.com/YaJProgrammist/KryptoLab2/blob/main/Screenshots/resultOfWordThe.jpg?raw=true)<br>

 As we see, in some ocassions it returns combination of readable letters, but the whole word is still hard to recognize.
-So we should try another word, for example "and " - as we consider, phrases must contain spaces, so we can try enter words with them<br>
+So we should try another crib, for example "and " - as we consider, phrases must contain spaces, so we can try enter words with them<br>

 The result : <br>
 ![resultOfWordAnd.jpg](https://github.com/YaJProgrammist/KryptoLab2/blob/main/Screenshots/resultOfWordAnd.jpg?raw=true)<br>